nikitavoloboev/data/focusing/habits.md

 `No wasted time | Build/Learn` is marked as done when I spent the day mindfully working towards my goals.
 Building ideas, learning or writing.
 The time I spent is tracked with tools like [Timing](../macOS/apps/timing.md).

-`Focus | One task at a time` is marked as done when I didn't get distracted from the tasks I have assigned myself to do.
-[No multi tasking](../research/solving-problems.md).
+`Plan | Focus | One Task` is marked as done when I planned the day and followed through in working through the events.
+I also didn't get distracted from the tasks I have assigned myself to do & worked on [one task at a time](../research/solving-problems.md).

 ## Notes